 - This cool list of filming locations for the movie “A Quiet Place,” portions of which were filmed very near the Dover Oak. *Finger over lips*

-- This article from WPDH about the ridiculous-looking steak margarita sandwich at nearby Vinnie’s Deli in Pawling, which was featured as celebrity chef’s guilty pleasure on the Food Network.
+- This article from WPDH about the ridiculous-looking steak margarita sandwich at nearby Vinnie’s Deli in Pawling, which was featured as a celebrity chef’s guilty pleasure on the Food Network.
 I’ve been meaning to try one of these things for like three years.

 - Some interesting history on the Great Swamp’s Wikipedia page